cschoeller/pycandle/README.md

 # PyCandle

-PyCandle is a lightweight library to make running pytorch experiments easier, better structured, repeatable and to avoid boilerplate code.
+PyCandle is a lightweight library for pytorch to make running pytorch experiments easy, structured, repeatable and to avoid boilerplate code.

-Here is how this library is used:
+Here is how PyCandle is used:
 ```python
 train_loader, val_loader = load_datasets(batch_size_train=64, batch_size_test=1000)
 experiment = Experiment('mnist_example')